mhweiner/HMJS/getting_started.md

 ## Setting ViewModels

 Using ViewModels is not required to use HMJS, but it is one of the main features.
-It is basically the same as simply using a callback, but this is done automatically for you, if you use a ViewModel.
+It is basically the same as simply using a callback, but it is done automatically for you--this keeps your code clean and more modular.

 ```JS
 var test1 = function($scope, data){